Chapter 33 BWV 52 Falsche Welt, dir trau ich nicht

 Following an initial depiction of the false and untrustworthy world we are forced to live in, this recitative proceeds to describe the situation in which the good Christian is likely to find him/herself----after all this, and despite the fact that in this world of enemies I am isolated and disconnected from You, yet You remain my true and reliable companion----the world is a false and dishonest place where hypocrisy reigns----it is a truly woeful situation.

 Bach calls upon none of the instrumental forces available to him for the support of the singer.
 This is the lament of the individual, the carefully crafted sweeping melodic lines conveying a sense of disgust and frustration.
 In the middle Bach migrates to the most foreign of keys (Bbm) in order to underline the darkness of mood.
-This is another of those examples whereby Bach teaches us that ‘less is more’.
+This is another of those examples whereby Bach demonstrates that ‘less is more’.

 The first aria retains the minor mode which, however, will then be dispensed with for the remainder of the cantata----nevertheless, even though in this alien world I may be isolated from You, God remains my true friend.
 First and second violins provide the obbligato lines, at first in unison but very soon divided so as to form a three-part texture with the continuo.